JackerArchitect/jacker-login-guard/readme.txt

 == Description ==

-Most "hide login" plugins only change the URL. **Hide Login – Secure Admin & Login Protection** goes further.
+Most "hide login" plugins only change the URL. **Hide Login Secure** goes further.
 It hides your login page, protects it with short-lived signed cookies, and blocks unauthorized access attempts intelligently.

 It is designed to be **extremely lightweight**, ensuring your website speed is never compromised by heavy security scripts.